codatio/oas/README.md

 Still using our deprecated OpenAPI specification for code generation?

-For clients still using our previous OpenAPI specification to generate libraries, you can continue to do so using our [swagger generated oas](https://api.codat.io/swagger/v1/swagger.json).
+For clients still using our previous OpenAPI specification to generate libraries, you can continue to do so using our [Swagger-generated OAS](https://api.codat.io/swagger/v1/swagger.json).
 If you are new to Codat, do not use this specification.
 Instead, use one from the tables above.
 Alternatively, contact your account manager for further advice.

 ### Client library SDKs